Editing the redirects

 The mask supports the following validations:

-In the "Path" field, enter the path to be redirected (e.g. /en/impressum.php) based on the corresponding content project (e.g. /en/impressum.php).
+In the "Path" field, enter the path to be redirected (e.g. /en/impressum.php) starting from the corresponding content project (e.g. /en/impressum.php).

 The software also supports hiding the project directory.
 However, enter the path with the main directory (e.g. /en/dataprotection.php for redirects from /dataprotection.php).